Skip to content

 In cases of high latency to the Azure region hosting the storage account, increase parallelism with the --dop parameter (by default, up to 16 blobs are uploaded concurrently).

-Additionally, you can specify the blob size with --block-size, for example, --block-size 16M.
+You can specify the block size with --block-size, for example, --block-size 16M.
 The default block size is 4MB.
-No data is sent until the specified block size is reached or the stream ends.

 Instead of standard in, you can use -i|--input to read from a file or named pipe.